William & Mary (1688 - 94) Read about Mary II

 1694 William

 & Mary SILVER PROOF Farthing.
-Proofs,

-or trial / test pieces, were struck using silver (very rarely they used gold, eg one or two Irish Gun Money pieces, etc.) planchets
+they used gold, eg one or two Irish Gun Money pieces,

-before general production to test both the quality of the dies as well as the
+etc.) planchets before general production to test both the quality of the dies

-final product – the coin itself.
-They
+as well as the final product – the coin itself.

-did just that, presumably passing as a silver sixpence.
+escaped and did just that, presumably passing as a silver sixpence.
 Fully detailed in Peck (#623) and recommended

-by myself as if not essential, definitely interesting reading for all low denomination
+by myself as if not essential, definitely interesting reading for all low

-coins from Cromwell onwards.
-To
+denomination coins from Cromwell onwards.

-had to hand – see here.
-Rest assured, this will not cost you the £4,000+
+here.
+Rest assured, this will not

-ticket price after commission!!
+cost you the £4,000+ ticket price after commission!!
 Extremely rare. £335

 WCA-5481: 1694 William & Mary